 • Both products are designed as cordless blowers, harnessing a budget-friendly and eco-conscious power supply that's effortlessly rechargeable.

-• With a weight of 7.5 lbs, the Stihl BGA 50 is considerably heavier than the Stihl BGA 60 at 5 lbs (including their respective batteries).
-Users should expect the added weight to make operation more demanding.
-If we only consider the bare tools, the Stihl BGA 50 and its 4.8 lbs weighs less than the 5 lbs of the Stihl BGA 60.
+• With their batteries factored in, the Stihl BGA 50, weighing 7.6 lbs, is significantly heavier than the Stihl BGA 60 at 5.1 lbs.
+This level of weight difference can meaningfully impact maneuverability and overall endurance.
+If we only consider the bare tools, the Stihl BGA 50 and its 4.9 lbs weighs less than the 5.1 lbs of the Stihl BGA 60.

-• Though the difference in noise levels between the Stihl BGA 60, rating 56 dB, and the Stihl BGA 50, standing at 55 dB, may seem insignificant, it could affect both the operator's comfort and nearby residents' tranquility.
+• Although the difference in noise rating between the Stihl BGA 60, registering at 56 dB, and the Stihl BGA 50, at 55 dB, appears minor, it can impact both the operator's experience and nearby neighbors.

 CFM & MPH